In schools - for educators

 Water in Social Studies class

-Managing water resources involves all three levels of government, communication and cooperation with stakeholders, and complicated decision making.
+Managing water resources involves all levels of government, communication and cooperation with stakeholders, and complicated decision making.
 This country was settled around available water sources, so what better forum to discuss the significance of water to our communities and culture, both past and present?

 Water in Math class